Australian labour law: Reasonable notice

 ANZ Bank was forced to pay $110,000 in damages - reflecting 4 months' contractual notice - to Mr Bartlett after falsely accusing, and firing, him for sending confidential information to an Australian Financial Review journalist, when they had no proof he did it.

 In Australian law, most employees have the right to reasonable notice before dismissal, and dismissals must be for a fair reason, however these rights are not universally upheld.
-At common law, everyone has the right to reasonable notice before either side terminates a contract, The longer that people work for an employer, the more notice becomes reasonable, reflecting the concept of mutual respect.
+At common law, everyone has the right to reasonable notice before either side terminates a contract.
+The longer that people work for an employer, the more notice becomes reasonable, reflecting the concept of mutual respect.
 For example, in Quinn v Jack Chia (Australia) Mr Quinn had been initially hired on a contract with a one-month notice, but had worked for years, taking on senior responsibilities, and making personal sacrifices for his employer.
 The court held he was entitled to 12 months, not one month as the contract had said, given his length of service, seniority and dedication over the years.
+A longer period of notice could also be expressly or impliedly agreed.
+For instance, in Walker v Citigroup Global Markets Australia Pty Ltd an investment banker was promised during negotiations that if he took a new position he would get a guarantee bonus after a year's work, and a higher job title, but before the job had begun the employer terminated and argued that Walker was due only one month's notice according to the standard termination clause.
+The Federal Court held that despite the termination clause, the promise of a bonus indicated the contract was meant to run for at least one year, so Walker was awarded damages for a year, plus damages for loss of opportunity to remain in employment longer.

 As well as these common law standards, the Fair Work Act 2009 section 117 requires a bare minimum of 1 week's notice before 1 year, 2 weeks' notice for 2 years, 3 weeks' notice for over 3 years, and 4 weeks' notice for over 5 years, but also an extra week for employees over 45 years old who have worked more than 2 years.
 Modern awards can and often do have higher standards, and so do collective agreements.
 The dominant view is that courts may find greater notice is warranted where the facts speak in favour, because statute's purpose is to create a floor of rights, not a ceiling, that common law may improve upon, not undercut.
 An employer may give pay in lieu of notice under section 117(2) and terminate the contract if this has been accepted by the employee.